ContentSquare/readapt/CONTRIBUTING.md

 * [Vitest](https://vitest.dev/) for unit testing
 * [Featured-Sliced Design](https://feature-sliced.design/) methodology is used to design the source code of apps

-By contributing to Readapt, you have a wonderful opportunity to work and learn the latest technical stack.
+By contributing to Readapt, you have a wonderful opportunity to work and learn the latest technology stack.

-## 5. Still have questions?
+## 5. Have questions?

-Still having questions?
+Having questions?
 No problem!
 We're more than happy to answer them: open an [issue](https://github.com/ContentSquare/readapt/issues/new) or contact us [readapt@contentsquare.com](mailto:readapt@contentsquare.com).